Joe Hewitt (RAAF officer): Director of Personal Services to AOC No. 9 Operational Group

 On 20 November 1939, the RAAF formed No. 1 Group in Melbourne, which evolved into Southern Area Command early in 1940 with Hewitt as senior administration staff officer.
 Having been promoted group captain in December 1939, Hewitt was made Director of Personal Services (DPS) at RAAF Headquarters in July 1940.
 He was appointed an Officer of the Order of the British Empire on 11 July for his performance as SASO at Richmond.
 Described by author Joyce Thompson as having "a Calvinist background and rigid ideas on women's place in society", as DPS Hewitt opposed the creation of the Women's Auxiliary Australian Air Force (WAAAF) and later advocated that its members be enrolled on a contractual basis rather than enlisted or commissioned as Permanent Air Force staff.
 Promoted acting air commodore, he became Acting Deputy Chief of the Air Staff in October 1941.
 In January 1942, he was posted to the staff of American-British-Dutch-Australian Command in the Dutch East Indies.
 Hewitt served as Assistant Chief of the Air Staff in March and April before being assigned to the newly formed Allied Air Forces Headquarters (AAF HQ), South West Pacific Area (SWPA), as Director of Intelligence.
 He established cordial working relations with his American peers at AAF HQ, becoming a confidant of its commander, Major General George Kenney.

-In February 1943, Hewitt was appointed Air Officer Commanding (AOC) No. 9 Operational Group (No. 9 OG).
-The RAAF's main mobile strike force, No. 9 OG initially comprised seven Australian combat squadrons and came under the control of the US Fifth Air Force.
+In February 1943, Hewitt was appointed Air Officer Commanding (AOC) No. 9 Operational Group.
+The RAAF's main mobile strike force, No. 9 Group initially comprised seven Australian combat squadrons and came under the control of the US Fifth Air Force.
 The month he took over, Hewitt's squadrons were reorganised into two wings based in New Guinea: No. 71 Wing, comprising units at Milne Bay, New Guinea, and No. 73 Wing, comprising those at Port Moresby.
-In March, No. 9 OG led the RAAF's contribution to the Battle of the Bismarck Sea, "the decisive aerial engagement" in the SWPA according to General Douglas MacArthur, resulting in 12 Japanese ships being sunk.
+In March, No. 9 Group led the RAAF's contribution to the Battle of the Bismarck Sea, "the decisive aerial engagement" in the SWPA according to General Douglas MacArthur, resulting in 12 Japanese ships being sunk.
 Hewitt occasionally flew with his crews on operations, contrary to General Kenney's policy against commanders taking such risks.